hmnshudhmn24/chat-server-nodejs/README.md

 # Chat Server with WebSocket

-A real-time chat server using Node.js, Socket.io, and Redis for message persistence.
+A real-time chat server built with Node.js, Socket.io, and Redis.
+Supports public/private rooms, live messaging, typing indicators, and message persistence using Redis.

 ## Features